Welcome to

 1. Why is this folktale called, The People Could Fly?

-suggests that slaves used their imaginations to escape from the
+suggest that slaves use their imaginations to escape from the

 plantations.